AS-FOSS/git-resume/README.md

 # git-resume

-Fork it, put your resume in `template/`, push.
+Fork it, edit and generate your resume from `template/`, push.
 GitHub Actions compiles it, cuts a release with the PDF attached, and updates a hosted page where you can browse every version you've pushed.

 ## Setup